 Researchers consistently reported negative relationship between religious orientation and attitudes toward evolutionary theory.
 Grose and Simpson (1982) found that students in an introductory college biology class who perceived that their church generally influenced their thought had lower attitudes toward evolution.
 Osif (1997) reported that that the importance of religion in biology teachers’ lives is positively correlated with Biblical literalism including the rejection of the evolutionary theory.
 Nehm and Schoenfeld (2007) reported that religious orientation of biology teachers were significantly negatively correlated with understanding of nature of science specific to evolution and understanding of evolution.

-Acceptance of Evolutionary Theory and Instructional Approach
+Acceptance of Evolutionary Theory and Teachers’ Preference for Its Teaching

 Research indicated that teachers’ subject matter knowledge influence their curricular and instructional decisions (Carlsen 199; Shulman 1987).
 In certain cases, subject matter knowledge is necessary but not sufficient condition for successful instruction.
 This general conclusion certainly holds true for the subject matter of evolution (Rutledge & Mitchell, 2002).
 Acceptance of evolutionary theory is a good predictor of instructional approach taken toward evolution (Aguillard, 1999; Eve & Dunn, 1990; Rutledge & Mitchell, 2002; Shankar & Skoog, 1993).
-In these studies, teachers who accept evolution are more likely to spend more time on evolution and treat it as a central organizing principle of their classes.
-Nehm and Schonfeld (2007) found that science teachers improved their knowledge of evolution and nature of science views as a result of 14-week intervention organized around evolution and nature of science themes, but this did not translate into higher preference for teaching evolution.
-Nadelson and Nadelson (2010) classified K-8 teachers’ personal beliefs about evolution into three categories as: incompatible, unsure, and compatible.
-They found that belief compatibility with evolution is related to perceptions of the importance of teaching evolution as part of the life science curriculum.
-In other words, teachers who accept evolutionary theory are more likely to perceive evolution an integral part of the life science curriculum.
-Kahyaoglu (2013) investigated preservice elementary teachers (K-5) and preservice science teachers’ (grades 6-8) attitudes toward teaching evolution.
-Kahyaoglu (2013) found that preservice teachers in both groups hold negative attitudes toward teaching evolution.
-Kilic (2012) compared and contrasted 12 German and 25 Turkish biology teachers’ attitudes toward evolution and intentions to teach evolution.
-Kilic (2012) found that German teachers had higher intentions to teach evolution than their Turkish counterparts and their intention to teach evolution is primarily related to their attitudes towards evolution.
-German teachers thought that they were institutionally required to teach evolution, whereas Turkish teachers thought that both Ministry of Education and society did not expect them to teach evolution.
-Kilic (2012) reported that 6 German and 9 Turkish teachers cited personal desire and occupational satisfaction as reasons for their intentions to teach evolution.
+In these studies, teachers who accept evolutionary theory are more likely to spend more time on it and treat it as a central organizing principle of their classes.
+Nehm and Schonfeld (2007) found that science teachers improved their knowledge of evolutionary theory and nature of science views as a result of 14-week intervention organized around evolutionary theory and nature of science themes, but this did not translate into higher preference for teaching evolutionary theory.
+Nadelson and Nadelson (2010) classified K-8 teachers’ personal beliefs about evolutionary throtu into three categories as: incompatible, unsure, and compatible.
+They found that belief compatibility with evolutionary theory is related to perceptions of the importance of teaching evolutionary theory as part of the life science curriculum.
+In other words, teachers who accept evolutionary theory are more likely to perceive it an integral part of the life science curriculum.
+Kahyaoglu (2013) investigated preservice elementary teachers (K-5) and preservice science teachers’ (grades 6-8) attitudes toward teaching evolutionary theory.
+Kahyaoglu (2013) found that preservice teachers in both groups hold negative attitudes toward teaching evolutionary theory.
+Kilic (2012) compared and contrasted 12 German and 25 Turkish biology teachers’ attitudes toward evolutionary theory and intentions to teach the theory.
+Kilic (2012) found that German teachers had higher intentions to teach evolutionary theory than their Turkish counterparts and their intention to teach evolution is primarily related to their attitudes towards evolution.
+German teachers thought that they were institutionally required to teach evolutionary theory, whereas Turkish teachers thought that both Ministry of Education and society did not expect them to teach evolution.
+Kilic (2012) reported that 6 German and 9 Turkish teachers cited personal desire and occupational satisfaction as reasons for their intentions to teach evolutionary theory.

 Methodology